pgooood/filger/README.md

 # Filger
-Filger is a PHP plugin for TinyMCE that helps you upload and manage your files on website.
+Filger is a TinyMCE file manager/uploader for LAMP platforms.
 [Demo page](http://pgood.space/filger/)

 ## Installation
 ### Requirements
-PHP version of at least 5.3 is required for Filger to work properly.
+PHP 5.6 or higher is required for Filger to work properly.
 As for other PHP extensions, XSL and Gettext are required.

 ### Basic Installation
 1. Unpack the zip file and upload it to your web server.
 For example: /www/filger/
-2. Open /www/filger/include/config.php in your favorite text editor and configure it exactly as you might want it.
+2. Open /www/filger/assets/xml/config.xml in your favorite text editor and configure it exactly as you might want it.
 3. Open the Filger in a browser.
 For example: http://localhost/filger/.
 4. Filger offers you download jQuery File Upload.
 Follow the instructions in the installer, it will download and unzip the jQuery File Upload archive for you.